dylan-j-young/nyc-community-clustering/docs/index.md

 # Demographic Community Clustering of NYC

-New York has a rich tapestry of ever-changing neighbhorhoods.
+New York has a rich tapestry of ever-changing neighborhoods.
 These regions act as a lens to help us better understand the city's communities, and because of this people often [have strong opinions](https://www.nytimes.com/interactive/2023/10/29/upshot/new-york-neighborhood-guide.html) on how they should be defined.
-But neighbhorhoods don't tell the full story, and real communities aren't always confined to these named boundaries.
+But neighborhoods don't tell the full story, and real communities aren't always confined to these named boundaries.
 Understanding how people group together, independent of what we call an area, is a crucial part of learning the values and needs of a city at the local level.

 In this project, I study these communities through an alternate lens: demographic and economic similarities.
 I harness machine learning methods to spatially cluster the city into geographically compact regions of similar people and households.
-Investigating how these clusters differ from the usual neighbhorhood boundaries reveals some interesting insights into the city's human geography.
+Investigating how these clusters differ from the usual neighborhood boundaries reveals some interesting insights into the city's human geography.
 If that sounds interesting to you, read on!

 ## Gathering data